-2022 £'000 2021 £'000 Operational Risk 4,376 3,999
+2023 £'000 2022 (unaudited) £'000 Operational Risk 4,702 4,376

 Whilst operational risks exist within MICL, this is not a risk area determined by the RCC to be material due to the level of risk mitigation controls in place.
 Operational risk is identified, assessed and monitored by the RCC with oversight from the Board, and recorded on the Risk Register.